Drywall Taping Mistakes To Avoid – What the Pros Really Think

 Lighting Recommendations:

-- Use bright LED work lights to illuminate your workspace.
+• Use bright LED work lights aimed across the surface.

 Mistake 9: Not Staying Consistent